 We begin with an article on unconventional sources of data, such as internet speed that provides clarity about the true scale of the Coronavirus crisis.
 The next article is about efforts to aggregate over 24,000 research papers on COVID-19 with the aim of accelerating scientific research.
+After this is a story on a data breach at Keepnet Labs, which has exposed 5 billion records that consisted of emails, passwords, email domains, and other sensitive information.
 Then we have a piece about how alternative data is required by central banks, investors and governments.
 Then, we include a story on cellphone location data, its use in social distancing and as a measure against COVID-19 recession.
 Lastly, we include an article about the Coronavirus dashboard data of John Hopkins University made available and accessible by Tableau.

 Hidden data is revealing the true scale of the coronavirus outbreak

 Something was wrong with Malaysia’s internet.
 It was March 13, and the more Simon Angus looked at the data, the more he suspected that the country might be in the midst of a coronavirus crisis.